HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 There is an image of a fire seared into my consciousness after hearing it described by the Rebbe countless times.

-The following is a paraphrased version of his heart wrenching words:
+The following is a paraphrased version of his heart-wrenching words:

 "A devastating inferno rages outside; a spiritual holocaust that has painfully claimed so many Jewish lives...
 What Hitler, may his name be blotted out, was not able to achieve, the ravaging fires of assimilation are sadly achieving…"

 In each generation, the Jewish nemesis has a different face.
 In our day it comes disguised as ignoranceIn each generation, the Jewish nemesis has a different face.
-In our day it comes disguised as ignorance, which equals apathy and results in intermarriage and assimilation, causing more Jewish loss than any our enemies have throughout history.
+In our day it comes disguised as ignorance, which equals apathy and results in intermarriage and assimilation, causing more Jewish loss than any of our enemies have throughout history.

 "If you know of someone sleeping in a burning house, the responsibility to save his life is yours, for he is incapable of helping himself…